papadanku/RealityDocs/docs/source/technical/python/reference/objects.rst

    ``PhysicalObject`` represent physical things in the BF2 game world; as such, they have the properties of real objects in the physical world: properties like position (X, Y, Z coordinates) and orientation (rotation), and can contain, and be contained by, other ``PhysicalObject`` objects.
 A ``PhysicalObject`` appears to be implemented as C++ objects in the game engine which the embedded Python engine has access to, but since they are game engine objects, they are not defined anywhere in Python, and cannot be created directly in Python - but they can be accessed from Python.
 No special imports are necessary to manipulate these objects.

    Please note that since these are not native Python objects, we don't know what they are actually named inside the game engine; ``PhysicalObject``, as well as the names of other types of objects that inherit from that class, are made up for convienience.
-We also can't see into the game engine code to see if the hierarchial structure of these classes is what is presented here - for example, ``vehicleObject`` and ``soldierObject`` may, in fact, be a single class; the hierarchy of ``PhysicalObject``'s decendents given here should nevertheless be equivalent to whatever the real hierarchy is.
+We also can't see into the game engine code to see if the hierarchial structure of these classes is what is presented here - for example, :py:class:`vehicleObject` and :py:class:`soldierObject` may, in fact, be a single class; the hierarchy of ``PhysicalObject``'s decendents given here should nevertheless be equivalent to whatever the real hierarchy is.

-   **Attributes**

    .. py:attribute:: templateName
    .. py:attribute:: isControlPoint
    .. py:attribute:: isPlayerControlObject
    .. py:attribute:: hasArmor
    .. py:attribute:: token

-   **Methods**

    .. py:method:: isValid()
    .. py:method:: getTemplateProperty()